 Partnering with a vendor specializing in proactive cybersecurity practices can help you better equip to handle situations such as the YAHOO incident.
 For example, vulnerability assessments, penetration testing, threat hunting, and aggressive incident response are all services that can help your organization to protect against sophisticated cyberattacks and better equipped to handle in case of any unforeseen incidents happen.
 Contact AccessQuint if any of these services interest you.

-Mr. Veera Sandiparthi is a seasonal entrepreneur brings 18 years of experience with technology solutions and delivering secure integrated enterprise solutions across a variety of industries including financial, healthcare, technology, and federal.
+Mr. Veera Sandiparthi is a seasonal entrepreneur who brings 18 years of experience with technology solutions and delivering secure integrated enterprise solutions across various industries, including financial, healthcare, technology, and federal.
 Mr. Veera serves as the President and CEO of AccessQuint LLC.
-Over the past 2 years became an expert in developing strategic Cybersecurity solutions for both global and domestic clients, by strategically leveraging AccessQuint LLC expert security resources and best practices, along with his own extensive knowledge of industry challenges and organizational needs, he helps his clients maintain the highest levels of quality, while increasing efficiency and streamlining the cost.
+Over the past 2 years became an expert in developing strategic Cybersecurity solutions for both global and domestic clients.
+By strategically leveraging AccessQuint LLC's expert security resources and best practices, along with his own extensive knowledge of industry challenges and organizational needs, he helps his clients maintain the highest levels of quality while increasing efficiency and streamlining the cost.